Sanokei/DiscordBotCeption/README.md

 # DiscordBotCeption
  A discord bot that creates discord bots...
-(Cortex GPT-3)
+(Codex GPT-3)

  Commands:
   - !createBot: Creates a new bot